Mesta: Foundation

 Klein noted three possible origins for the word mesta.
 Firstly, it might be related to annual assemblies to dispose of strays that were called mezclados, as they were mixed with a strange flock or herd, the name ultimately deriving from the Latin mixta, the explanation he preferred.
 An alternative, also based on the Latin mixta is that it refers to the common ownership of the Mesta's animals by multiple parties.
 However, the animals were individually owned, not common property, and generally different owners' flocks were kept separate.

 Secondly, it might be related to the amistad or amity, which Klein regarded as unconvincing.

 Finally, Klein mentions the name mechta, used by Algerian nomads for their winter sheep encampments, as a possibility.
-There were very few references to Castilian mestas in the second half of the 13th and early 14th centuries, and these may apply to the guards escort transhumant sheep rather than any assembly of sheep owners.
+There were very few references to Castilian mestas in the second half of the 13th and early 14th centuries, and these may apply to the guardian escorts of the transhumant sheep rather than any assembly of sheep owners.
 The Arabic meshta for a winter gathering of sheep may have been transferred to the meetings of animal owners held at that time, and later, to local sheep-owners' associations in Andalucía and to the national body, both composed of such owners.

-The word mestengo, (now spelled 'mesteño') referred to animals of uncertain ownership, literally belonging to the mesta", deriving from the name of that body.
+The word mestengo, (now spelled 'mesteño') referred to animals of uncertain ownership, literally belonging to the mesta, deriving from the name of that body.
 In New Spain in colonial North America, feral horses came to be known as mesteños, from which is derived the English word mustang, used for the free-roaming horses of the modern Western United States.